 One of the most fabulous things of an embroidered casket is its 'jewelry', that is the little bits that

 Casket in the MET collection (64.101.1335).
 Gift of Irwin Untermyer, 1964.
-You can see the
+You can see the two bottles and the inkwell and pounce pot in the front of the interior.

 make it so authentic and truthfully make you squeal in the way you do when you see little details in a dollhouse.
 It's the ornate hardware, the little bottles for toilet water, and the inkwell and pounce pot.